 Behavioural therapy

-Here, we will explore the role of behavioural therapy in more detail, including the key principles, techniques used, and how it can promote positive change.
+Here, we will explore the role of behavioural therapy in more detail, including the key principles and techniques used, and how it can foster positive personal growth and change.

 What is behavioural therapy?